Umbrella octopus

-Umbrella octopuses (family Opisthoteuthidae) are a group of pelagic octopuses.
+Opisthoteuthidae, from Ancient Greek ὄπισθεν (ópisthen), meaning "back", and τευθίς (teuthís), meaning "squid", known as umbrella octopuses, are a group of pelagic octopuses.
 Umbrella octopuses are characterized by a web of skin between the arms, causing them to somewhat resemble an opened umbrella when the arms are spread.

 Description

 Opisthoteuthidae are a group of octopuses characterized by a web of skin in between their arms.
-They have a U or W shaped shell that holds the mantle and connects to their arms at the bottom.
+They have a broad U-shaped shell that support muscles for a pair of small fins on the mantle, these fins are far less developed than other families in Cirrina and essentially only act as stabilizers when the animal swims (using a medusoid motion of the arms and webbing).
 This structure makes the umbrella octopus resemble an umbrella when they spread their arms/web out.
 The structure of the umbrella octopus has the oral surface below the mantle of the octopuses and the web with their arms surround the bottom of the mantle.
 Their outer skin has a very delicate consistency that results in white spots appearing on their skin when damaged.
-Opisthoteuthidae fall into the cirrate octopod group, meaning they have fins.
-Although opisthoteuthidae are categorized as cirrates, unlike the other cirrates, they do not have an intermediate web; rather, they use the web in between their arms to mimic the intermediate web that other cirrates have.
-Lacking an intermediate web is what causes the indentations in the outer edge of their arms that make them look like an umbrella.
+Although Opisthoteuthidae are categorized as cirrates, unlike the other cirrates, they do not have an intermediate web; rather, they use the web in between their arms to mimic the intermediate web that other cirrates have.
+The lack of an intermediate web is the cause of the indentations in the outer edge of their arms that make them look like an umbrella.